milibiswas/taxonomy-enrichment/README.md

-# taxonomy-build-algorithm
+# taxonomy-enrichment
 This repository contains different algorithms that are used to build taxonomy from different text corpus.
+It also contains novel approach to enrich taxonomy when new set of data is available from same domain of knowledge.

 ## Prerequisites and dependencies